-Google EEA Compliance & Consent Signals Guide (2024)
+Google EEA Compliance and Consent Signals Guide (2026)

 EEA Compliance (TOC):

-What is Google EEA Compliance & Consent Signals?
+What are Google EEA Compliance & Consent Signals?

-Google’s EEA (European Economic Area) Compliance & Consent Signals refer to the measures Google has implemented to ensure its services comply with data privacy regulations, such as the General Data Protection Regulation (GDPR) and the ePrivacy Directive, which are prevalent in the EEA.
+Google EEA Compliance refers to the measures Google has put in place to follow EEA data privacy laws.
+These include the General Data Protection Regulation (GDPR) and the ePrivacy Directive.

-These regulations require websites and platforms to obtain explicit user consent before collecting, processing, or sharing personal data, especially for advertising and tracking purposes.
+These laws require websites to get explicit user consent before collecting, processing, or sharing personal data for advertising or tracking purposes.

 “End users in the European Economic Area (EEA) must consent for their data to be shared with Google for advertising purposes.
 When data is not marked as consented, it may impact ads personalization and measurement.”